europanite/magic_and_movement/vite/README.md

 # [Magic and Movement](https://github.com/europanite/magic_and_movement "Magic and Movement")

-Speak Commands and control your character.
+Speak commands to control your character.

 One magical girl shoots enemies and advance through a world.
 <!-- Two magical girls take turns suppressing enemies as they advance through a world. -->